ivonunes/plumekit/docs/embedding/index.md

 Use `render` when you only need HTML.

 Use `sourceName` when you have one.
-Diagnostics, editor tooling, scoped resources, and host-side file resolution are easier to understand when Plume knows which file is being rendered:
+Diagnostics, editor tooling, scoped resources and host-side file resolution are easier to understand when Plume knows which file is being rendered:

 ```swift
 let template = try PlumeTemplate(